30 Classic Whiskey Cocktails—Simple Recipes for Any Season

 The importance of Angostura bitters in whiskey cocktails

-Let’s take a look at the best Angostura brands on the market.
+Here are some of the best Angostura brands on the market:

 Pre-mixed whiskey drinks are great for easy sipping.
 High West makes a ready-to-drink Old Fashioned that tastes like the real deal.
 On The Rocks offers different whiskey drinks, like a Manhattan or a Whiskey Sour, right out of the bottle.
 Cutwater Spirits has a cool Whiskey Highball in a can.
 But the ones we like are the Bulleit Crafted Cocktails, the brand offers manhattan and old fashioned straight from the bottle.